Munawwar/http-snapshotter/README.md

 Log read/saved snapshots by setting LOG_SNAPSHOT=1 or LOG_SNAPSHOT=summary env variable.
 It prints the HTTP method, url and snapshot file that it would use.
 If you want even more details in the logs use LOG_REQ=detailed.

 Once you are done writing your tests, run your test runner on all your tests and then take a look at `<snapshots directory>/unused-snapshots.log` file to see which snapshot files haven't been used by your final test suite.
 You can delete unused snapshot files.
+You can delete the snapshots with `cd <snapshots directory>; xargs -d '\n' rm -v < unused-snapshots.log`

 The tests of this library uses this library itself, check the `tests/` directory and try the tests `npm ci; npm test`.